LIGHTNING HIGH SCHOOL HOCKEY LEAGUE LAUNCHES

 The Lightning High School Hockey League is operated by the community hockey development department of the Tampa Bay Lightning, who compete as a member of the Atlantic Division of the Eastern Conference of the National Hockey League (NHL).
 The Lightning Hockey School Hockey League consists of 18 varsity teams, a junior varsity/development program and over 500 players.
 The season begins in August and ends in February with the crowning of the Lightning Cup Champion.
 Teams play in five different facilities throughout the Tampa Bay area.
 To learn more, click here.

-Tag(s): Home News Bradley Division LHSHL EDP Development St. Louis Lecavalier Hlavac Manatee's Bloomingdale JV Bradley Jesuit JV Newsome JV Fedotenko Jr./Sr. EDP Fr./Soph EDP LHSHL Western Conference Lecavalier Division Palm Harbor Seminole Berkeley Plant Bradley Division Mitchell Steinbrenner East Lake River Ridge Eastern Conference Andreychuk Division Freedom Jesuit Wiregrass Jenkins Modin Division Bloomingdale Durant West Manatee Newsome Manatee Land O' Lakes Check Yourself
+Tag(s): Home News Bradley Division Lightning EDP Junior Varsity St. Louis Lecavalier Hlavac Manatee JV Bloomingdale Red Team Bradley Jesuit JV Newsome Blue fedotenko Jr./Sr. EDP Fr./Soph EDP LHSHL Western Conference Lecavalier Division Palm Harbor Seminole Berkeley Plant Bradley Division Mitchell Steinbrenner East Lake River Ridge Eastern Conference Andreychuk Division Freedom Jesuit Wiregrass Jenkins Modin Division Bloomingdale Durant West Manatee Newsome Manatee Land O' Lakes Check Yourself